Primacy of Peter: Catholic view

-[I]t has been ever understood by the Catholic Church ...that Peter in his single person, preferably to all the other Apostles, whether taken separately or together, was endowed by Christ with a true and proper primacy of jurisdiction; ...bestowed immediately and directly upon blessed Peter himself, ...

 In December 1996, the Congregation for the Doctrine of the Faith held a doctrinal symposium on "The Primacy of the Successor of Peter".
 One of the "Reflections" on the essential points of Catholic doctrine on the primacy is that it is a necessary service to unity.
-A listing of some of the essential points of the doctrine was issued by the prefect of the CDF, Joseph Cardinal Ratzinger.
+A listing of some of the essential points of the doctrine was issued by the prefect of the CDF, Cardinal Joseph Ratzinger.
 Noting that in the list of the Twelve Apostles in the Synoptics and Acts, Simon/Peter appears first.
-"From the beginning and with increasing clarity, the Church has understood that, just as there is a succession of the Apostles in the ministry of Bishops, so too the ministry of unity entrusted to Peter belongs to the permanent structure of Christ's Church and that this succession is established in the see of his martyrdom.

 The Catechism of the Catholic Church states:

 Individuals supporting Roman primacy

 Both Latin and Greek writers in the early church referred to "rock" as applying to both Peter personally and his faith symbolically, as well as seeing Christ's promise to apply more generally to his twelve apostles and the Catholic Church at large.